mohamed-gasser/Ml-models/README.md

 ## fourth-model :
-  We trained the artificial_neural_network_images model and the support vector machine on traffic sign classification dataset
+  We trained the artificial_neural_network_images model and the support vector machine on dataset.

   #### dataset details :
 IMDB movie review sentiment classification using CNN and keras/colab